MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - Should the language enforce that all functions are in some specific order, like ordering by which gets called first inside the file?
 - Does `static` silently need to be added in front of every mod function that the game isn't going to be loading, in order for `dlopen()` and `dlsym()` to work?
 - Should mods be able to use `int` and `char`, which aren't able to be `typedef`'d by the game developer in C?
 With the current design they would not be usable by mods.
+- Add stats of how much smaller using TCC is than Lua or LuaJIT